 I am currently a junior studying Chemistry and Physics at Rutgers University with aspirations of becoming a doctor and practicing Oncology.
 I have much experience with different levels of science and mathematics and I strive to help students everywhere understand what they are learning and actually enjoy education as much as I do.

-Undergraduate Degree: Rutgers University-New Brunswick - Current Undergrad, Chemistry
+Undergraduate Degree: Rutgers University-New Brunswick - Bachelor of Science, Chemistry

 SAT Math: 730

 SAT Verbal: 700

 SAT Writing: 750